Miffyli/ToriLLE/README.md

 - Consider moving hand joint thing to somewhere else?
     - Causes confusion when it is {0,1} while others are {1,2,3,4}
     - Maybe normalize these somehow?
-- Move all settings in the drawer hook
-    - Create new function for these
 - Add rotations to the state representation?
-- Specify settings set at the beginning of the episode
-    - Define settings structure
-    - engagement distance
-    - game mode?
-    - gravity?
-- Add more options (via make_cmd etc).
-    - Could make game lighter etc
-    - Resolution ("/res w h")
 - Make changing gamemod possible
-    - E.g. sumo
-    - Is this really needed?
 - Something else seems to be slowing down things too
     - "/opt autoupdate 0" seems to help with this issue
     - There still seems to be some sort of disk I/O every now and then